-- A. Installation over wood deck, purlins or bar joists.

-- B. Gabled and single sloped buildings
+- A. Gabled and single sloped buildings

-- C. Low eave and rakes of lean-to building
+- B. Low eave and rakes of lean-to building

-- D. Gutters for roof slopes of 4" to 12" or less
+- C. Gutters for roof slopes of 4" to 12" or less

-- E. Roof accessories
+- D. Roof accessories

 Because of the many variations in conditions, it is important that you review the job to identify and isolate the specific installation details required for your job.